 Why Amsterdam for AIDS 2018?

-In 2018 the Netherlands will spend around €430 million to better protect the sexual and reproductive rights of women, men and young people in developing countries.
-“There’s been progress, but HIV continues to spread.
-We still haven’t managed to achieve HIV prevention on a large scale and to offer treatment to 15 million people with AIDS,” the Ministry of Foreign Affairs' Sigrid Kaag told the gathered audience.
+In 2018, the Netherlands pledged to spend around €430 million to better protect the sexual and reproductive rights of women, men and young people in developing countries.

 Spreading the message through Amsterdam